iqeo/iqeo-conf/README.md

 ## Other features

-This README may not be complete, see rspec tests for all features.
+This README may not be complete, see rspec tests for all working features.

 ## Todo

 * Hash operators [] & []= - done!
 * Nested configurations - done!
-* Nested configurations inherit settings
+* Nested configurations inherit settings - done!
-* Nested configurations override inherited settings
+* Nested configurations override inherited settings - done!
 * Indifferent hash access, symbol, strings, case sensitivity optional ?
 * Iterate over items hash - access to hash / mixin enumerable / delegation to hash ?
 * Load configurations from a string or file at creation